 Qualified Opportunity Zones (QOZs) offer several tax advantages for investors.
 Investments in opportunity zones offer a permanent capital gains tax exclusion for those willing to hold the investment long enough.
 Here are the three primary opportunity zone tax benefits provided:

 Tax Deferral Through 2026: Investors can use their existing funds with accumulated gains to invest in a Qualified Opportunity Zone Fund (QOZF or QOF) and receive a tax deferral on those gains until December 31, 2026.
-Investors will be taxed on those deferred gains at the earlier of the sale of the QOZF or December 31, 2026.
+Investors will be taxed on those deferred gains at the earlier of the disposition of the QOZF or December 31, 2026.

-- Investors should note that in order to qualify for that additional 5% step-up in basis, the investment in a QOZF must be made by the end of 2019 in order to have the investment for at least seven years by December 31, 2026.
+- To qualify for that additional 5% step-up in basis, the investment in a QOZF must have been made by the end of 2019.
+Otherwise, it won't be able to reach the seven-year requirement by December 31, 2026.

 - Because investors will have already paid the capital gains tax in 2026 on the deferred gains initially invested into the QOZF, when their investment in the QOZF ends, they would not owe any capital gains tax on the QOZF investment funds.

 How Are Opportunity Zone Funds (QOFs) Created?

 A Qualified Opportunity Zone Fund (QOZF) is created when investors invest capital gains from the sale of assets into designated opportunity zones.
 They must invest the gains within 180 days of the asset sale and channel the investments in QOZs through Qualified Opportunity Funds (QOFs).